MicrosoftDocs/Hololens/hololens/hololens-insider.md

 </SyncML>
 ```

-### AutoLogonUser policy controlled by CSP
+### Auto login policy controlled by CSP

-This policy controls whether a user will be automatically logged on.
+This new AutoLogonUser policy controls whether a user will be automatically logged on.
 Some customers want to set up devices that are tied to an identity but don't want any sign-in experience.
 Imagine picking up a device and using remote assist immediately.
 Or have a benefit of being able to rapidly  distribute HoloLens devices and enable their end users to expedite login.

 When the policy is set to a non-empty value, it specifies the email address of the auto-logon user.
 The specified user must logon to the device at least once to enable auto-logon.